wso2/docs-choreo-dev/en/docs/develop-components/develop-components-with-git.md

 ## Authorize Bitbucket with Choreo

-Authorizing Choreo as a Bitbucket application provides Choreo the following permissions to perform the respective actions on your behalf within the repository:
+Authorizing using a Personal Access Token (PAT) from Bitbucket provides Choreo with the following permissions to perform the respective actions on your behalf within the repository.

 |Permission    | Read| Write| Description                                                            |
 |--------------|-----|------|------------------------------------------------------------------------|